fguiet/motioneye-docker/README.md

 chmod u+x motioneye_dockerrun
 ./motioneye_dockerrun
 ```

-5. Open your favorite brower...wait for motioneye to be ready and Enjoy !
+5. Open your favorite browser...wait for motioneye to be ready and enjoy !

 ```
 http://your_raspberry_zero_ip:8765/